SWE-QA: Can Language Models Answer Repository-level Code Questions?: Evaluation

 To showcase the usefulness of \ourbench, we assess the performance of language models on repository-level code question answering using the proposed benchmark.
 Our objective is to uncover novel insights that have not been previously explored through comprehensive and in-depth comparisons of existing language models.
-Specifically, our study aims to answer the following research questions: